 First, connect RCA cables to the pre-out connections for the front left, front right, and center channels.

 You’ll definitely need a receiver with pre-outs.
-Pre-outs are outputs from the receiver that only output the audio signal for each channel.
+Pre-outs are outputs from the receiver that only outputs the audio signal for each channel.
 Pre-outs don’t include the power for each channel like normal speaker outputs.
 If you tried to connect a soundbar to normal speaker outputs, it would send power directly into the soundbar and damage the internal components.

 2) Connect the Other Ends of the RCA Cables to A Mini Stereo Mixer